gmlewis/irmf/README.md

 curved surfaces as fine as the GPU can resolve... which is mighty fine.

 I'm very excited about the future of IRMF shaders, and envision a day when the Star Trek replicator will be a household device.
-"Hey replicator, print me a widget."
+“Hey replicator, print me a widget.”
-"OK, your widget is ready."
+“OK, your widget is ready.”

 ## How do I use IRMF?